Update Manager: Understanding and Optimizing It

 Update Manager - panel: Edit - Software sources - section Official Repositories

-Mirrors: change this for Main (virginia), by clicking on the address of the current server.
+Mirrors: change this for Main (wilma), by clicking on the address of the current server.
 Make your choice and click Apply.
 This fixes it for the Mint-only packages.

-Then repeat this for Base (jammy), which fixes it for the Ubuntu code base of your Mint.
+Then repeat this for Base (noble), which fixes it for the Ubuntu code base of your Mint.

 Note: Mirrors always have a delay of a couple of hours, when compared with the contents of the main server.
 That's inevitable, because they synchronize with that main server with intervals.